 How to do it?

 Whether you are playing an instrument or DJing, start by making sure your volume is turned up.
 The instrument should be set to at least 75% of the available volume.
 This will ensure a strong signal as well as give the musician a bit of room should they need a bit more.
 Look at the mixer channel’s input meter.
 You’ll want to make sure your signal is triggering the yellow lights but avoiding the red.
-Adjust the gain on the mixer until you have healthy signal.
+Adjust the gain on the mixer until you have the healthy signal.
 Once your signal is strong, you can lower the volume of the instrument using the channel fader.

 If you are a DJ, your DJ mixer is the instrument.
 Make sure each channel (whether turntables, cd players, or digital channels from DJ software) has a strong signal.
 Then make sure your DJ mixer’s master outputs are pumping but not clipping.
 This means the signal can nudge a bit of the red from time to time.